OAX 9F

 Read & see more >

 RED & WHITE became a subsidiary of the NATIONAL Bus Company on 1st January 1969.
 In April 1978 the fleet name disappeared (when National Welsh was created).
-Red & White returned for a while in the 1990's, and survives today.
+The fleet name Red & White returned for a while in the 1990's.

 Read & see more >